 Staff: "O.K.
 Jim.
 I've explained your choices to you.
 I'll give you a minute or two to decide.
 If you choose not to come with me, then I'll be back with some other staff.
 Let me know what you decide when I come back."
 (Staff leaves the day room.)

 Will following these steps guarantee compliance?
 Of course not.
-However, by following these tips you can maximize the chances of a person complying.
+However, by following these tips you can maximize the chances of successfully managing the noncompliant person.
 By maintaining a calm, professional attitude you also minimize the chance that the situation will escalate to a much more difficult and dangerous behavior level.
 In addition, making an individual realize he or she is responsible for the consequences of his or her actions facilitates behavioral change, and that is an essential part of any effective behavior management program.